-A legal framework for social assistance fulfils important purposes which give the State a clear and legal general mandate to provide social assistance benefits:
+A legal framework for social assistance fulfils important purposes which give the State a clear and legal mandate to provide social assistance benefits by:

-- Meeting international obligations - Implementation of constitutional right - Providing normative content to that right: availability of services, clearly defined, effective and adequate protection from social risks and contingencies. - Defining the various roles and responsibilities of all those involved in implementing the programmes at different levels of government, i.e. rights and obligations of all concerned parties - Guaranteeing and improving the correct functioning of the scheme.
-In the absence of existence and systematic application of administrative rules, institutions may provide social benefits unduly and inconsistently; this includes rules such as the requirement for regular life proofs, and the uniform application of rules across sub national levels.
+- Meeting international obligations - Implementation of a constitutional right - Providing normative content to that right: availability of services, clearly defined, effective and adequate protection from social risks and contingencies. - Defining the various roles and responsibilities of all those involved in implementing the programmes at different levels of government, i.e. rights and obligations of all concerned parties - Guaranteeing and improving the correct functioning of the scheme.
+In the absence of the existence and systematic application of administrative rules, institutions may provide social benefits unduly and inconsistently; this includes rules such as the requirement for regular life proofs and the uniform application of rules across sub-national levels.

+When social security rights of very vulnerable groups are recognised in constitutions and enshrined in laws, this can create political legitimacy, build societal momentum and public action to ensure that their rights can be enjoyed in practice.
 A social protection law encompassing social assistance should also give expression to the principle that social protection is an individual human right:

-- Safeguarding human rights principles of dignity, inclusion, accessibility of benefits. - Guaranteeing equal treatment, including gender equality and non-discrimination. - Protecting privacy and increasing trust and confidence in the State.
+- Safeguarding human rights principles of dignity, inclusion, and accessibility of benefits. - Guaranteeing equal treatment, including gender equality and non-discrimination. - Protecting privacy and increasing trust and confidence in the State.